learneroftech/tripleten-sprint4/README.md

 ## Exploratory Data Analysis (EDA)

 ### Overview
 This project includes comprehensive exploratory data analysis of the vehicles dataset.
+It also features an interactive tool that allows users to simulate random events related to vehicle pricing and conditions, helping to understand variability and uncertainty in the data.

 ### Files
 - `notebooks/EDA.ipynb` - Jupyter notebook containing data exploration and visualizations